 Your personal trainer’s job is to show you what you can do and encourage you when you feel like giving up.
-But they can’t be there holding your hand all time.
+But they can’t be there holding your hand all of the time.
 Personal trainers help people make a change for the better, but they are not miracle workers.

 Knowing what you want and working hard is the key to success.
 Personal trainers can improve your mind, body, and spirit, but like you, they are also only human.